Category: Criminology

 Essay: Theoretical Explanation of Rape Crime

-Sample Essay Theoretical explanation of rape crime is as a result of ongoing influence of the morality and punishment paradigm.
-Most theories that explain rape crime in a social context are based on question of punishment and morality (Ellis1, 989, p.
+The theoretical explanation of rape crime is a result of the ongoing influence of the morality and punishment paradigm.
+Most theories that explain rape crime in a social context are based on the question of punishment and morality (Ellis1, 989, p.
 162).
-Evidently, it is a common knowledge that morality and punishment are fundamental principles of society.
-Siegel, (2006) offers an inclusive theoretical explanation of rape crime in a unified Trait Theory in criminology arena. (more…)
+It is common knowledge that morality and punishment are fundamental principles of society.
+Siegel (2006) offers an inclusive theoretical explanation of rape crime in a unified Trait Theory in the criminology arena. (more…)